-Introduction to Radiobiology: Introducing short course to Radiation Oncology residents, addressing biological principles of radiation oncology.
+Introduction to Radiobiology: Introducing short course to radiation oncology residents, addressing biological principles of radiation oncology.
 Over a period of two months.

 Multidisciplinary Tumor Board: GU MDT, GI MDT, Breast MDT, Thoracic MDT, Head and Neck MDT, GYN MDT, Malignant Hematology/BMT, Rare tumors MDT.
-In addition to the Multidisciplinary radiation oncology case reviews and Journal Clubs.
-The department participates in the teaching activities of the oncology section of the Department of the Internal Medicine.
+In addition to the multidisciplinary radiation oncology case reviews and Journal Clubs.
+The department participates in the teaching activities of the oncology section of the Department of Internal Medicine.

-Joint Programs
+Joint Program